veloz-web/gitlab-training/README.md

 Design a board for a "Sprint Retrospective" or "Bug Triage" process.
 Module 7: Roadmaps for Strategic Visualization (30-45 mins)

-Objective: Utilize GitLab Roadmaps (available in Premium) for long-term strategic visualization and communication of Epics over time.
+Objective: Utilize GitLab Roadmaps for long-term strategic visualization and communication of Epics over time.
 Topics:
 Roadmap View: Visualizing Epics based on their start/end dates (Gantt-like overview in Premium).
 Filtering and customizing the Roadmap view.